-Prerequisite: RNSG 2504 and RNSG 2561 Co-requisite: RNSG 2535 and RNSG 2660
+Prerequisite: RNSG 2504 and RNSG 2561

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 The student must pass both RNSG 2535 and 2660 concurrently in order to be able to progress to the Level IV nursing courses.